 All in all, Green Lake and Oshkosh are fantastic destinations, be it for a day trip, weekend or week-long adventure.
 Between city and country, there is so much to enjoy for any level of activity or age.
 Outdoor adventures, arts and culture, aviation and technology, food and brews – there’s literally something for everyone.

-Photos by Tyler Mallory; This post contains affiliate links.
+Photos by Tyler Mallory; This post may contains affiliate links.
+If you make a purchase after clicking one of those links I will receive a small commission.